 Regulatory Relief That Fits

 Healthcare clinics.
 Family farms.
 Mining operations.
 Tourism operators.
 State mandates written for Denver are choking out the rural businesses that keep SD4 working.
-Compliance offsets recognize what every small operator already knows — rural Colorado isn't the Front Range, and shouldn't be regulated like it.
+Rural Colorado isn't the Front Range, and shouldn't be regulated like it.
+SD4 needs a voice that has lived experience in rural living and isn't there to just be a mouthpiece for special interests.

 Workforce That Lands Real Jobs

-Workforce dollars should land workforce jobs.
-Corrections, healthcare, trades, agriculture, aerospace manufacturing, tourism — these are SD4's economy.
+Corrections, healthcare, trades, agriculture, mining, aerospace manufacturing, tourism — these are SD4's economy.
 Training programs should tie directly to who's hiring and what they need, with placement rates that prove the investment is working.